WojciechMatuszewski/programming-notes/aws-stuff.md

 - there is a notion of **VPC endpoint**.
 This allows the **service that the endpoint points to** to be **accessed by other AWS services without traversing public network**. **NO NATGW or IGW needed!**

 * **They can only be accessed within a VPC**.
 That means that you cannot access the endpoint through a VPN, Direct Connect and such!

+- **private link is used underneath** for seamless connection to AWS services.

 ##### Gateway Endpoints